 Frihamnen is an urban environment, just by the river Göta Älv, connecting the two riversides in the very heart of the city.
 The area, where the raw, industrial look and feel is still very palpable, is under development.
 One step at a time a new environment is formed with residential buildings, workplaces, greenery and innovation, where the old and the new intertwine.

-Jubileumsparken is a part of Gothenburg’s 400th anniversary and the first step in the development of Frihamnen into a dense innercity area focusing on social, economical and environmental sustainability.
-In Jubileumsparken you’ll find the public pool, the outdoor classroom “Näsan i blöt”, an excursion playground, the unique public sauna, urban farming possibilities, a swimming school and the opportunity to try your hand at sailing.
-In Jubileumsparken availability and inclusion are two main focus areas: the park has something to offer everyone, and everybody is welcome.
+The Jubilee Park was a part of Gothenburg’s 400th anniversary and the first step in the development of Frihamnen into a dense innercity area focusing on social, economical and environmental sustainability.
+In the park you’ll find the public pool, an excursion playground, the unique public sauna and the opportunity to try your hand at sailing.

 Park 113